Superconvergence of Online Optimization for Model Predictive Control: Local Convergence Analysis

 \section{Local Convergence Analysis}

 In this section, we carry out a theoretical analysis of Algorithm \ref{alg:1}.
-We will show that the proposed algorithm converges exponentially with respect to $M$, the receding-horizon length, and that carrying out only one Newton iteration per receding horizon significantly reduces the computational requirements.
+We will show that the proposed algorithm converges exponentially with respect to the receding-horizon length $M$ on a per-stage basis, that is, with respect to the stage index.
+In particular, we will show for some constant $\rho\in(0, 1)$ in \eqref{equ:super} that $\|\hbz_k - \tz_k\| \lesssim \rho^M$ for any $k\in[M-L, TL)$ (and a similar result for dual variables).
 Throughout the analysis, we assume that $(\bz^0, \blambda^0)\in\N_\epsilon(\tz, \tlambda)$ is a fixed, known point and is used when specifying $\tbd_i$, shown in \eqref{pro:2}.